 - GoodTherapy.org Therapy Blog - http://www.goodtherapy.org/blog -

-The first set of tips have to do with the person who is expressing kindness, care, concern, nurture, attention, aka love to you.
+Part of learning how to be loved again is learning how to interact with people who express kindness, care, concern, nurture, and attention.
 Because you have experienced a traumatic experience, you have learned that people are capable of great cruelty.
-None of us desires to experience cruelty, and so following a trauma, a part of your mind decides to ensure that you will never be hurt again.
+To avoid experiencing cruelty again, a part of your mind may have decided to ensure that you will never be hurt again.
 One of the ways that your mind tries to protect you from future cruelty is to assume that people are dangerous.
 This assumption in turn results in you leaning towards mistrust, avoiding vulnerability, and shying away from emotional intimacy.

-So, one way to practice opening yourself up to love is to practice opening yourself up to trust, vulnerability, and intimacy.
-But, you have to make sure that you are practicing this with a safe person—someone who will not be cruel, let alone abusive, to you.
+One way to practice opening yourself up to love is to practice opening yourself up to trust , vulnerability, and intimacy.
+But you have to make sure that you are practicing this with a safe person: someone who will not be cruel, let alone abusive, to you.

-If the level of vulnerability falls within a safe range, then consider the giver’s genuineness and accuracy.
-Is this someone who you have enough history with to know his/her usual level of genuineness and accuracy?
-If you do not, then maybe only accept an expression of love that is low on your level of vulnerability.
-If you do have enough history with this person, then let his or her history of genuineness and accuracy help you decide whether to take in the expression of care, concern, or love.
-Someone who has proven him- or herself to be genuine, truthful, and accurate is most likely extending an expression of love that is worthy of trust.
+Consider the giver’s genuineness and accuracy.
+Is this someone with whom you have enough history to know their usual level of genuineness and accuracy?
+If you’re not sure, consider only accepting an expression of love that is low on your level of vulnerability.
+If you do have enough history with this person, then let their history of genuineness and accuracy help you decide whether to take in the expression of care, concern, or love.
+Someone who has proven to be genuine, truthful, and accurate is most likely extending an expression of love that is worthy of trust.

-A final tip with regards to the giver of the love/care/kindness is whether there could be an ulterior motive.
-Consider whether the giver of the love would benefit from you accepting his or her token of love.
-Then consider whether this benefit could be damaging to you.
-Many times we give tokens of love, be it a compliment, hug, gift, or commitment, and receive something in return; but usually what we receive in return is a feeling of appreciation, reciprocal love, or something nondamaging.
-When accepting an expression of love that makes you beholden or indebted to someone, think long and hard if there could be an ulterior motive that could damage you.
+Consider whether there could be an ulterior motive.
+How would the giver of this token of love benefit from you accepting it?
+Could this benefit be damaging to you?
+When accepting an expression of love that makes you beholden or indebted to someone, think long and hard whether there could be an ulterior motive on the behalf of the giver.

-If you are working on your healing with a therapist, then by all means practice these tips with your therapist.
-I hope you have experienced your therapist to be genuine, accurate, and without damaging ulterior motives, so practice accepting your therapist’s statements of care.
-Those questions about how you are, how your week was, and so on, are not just the standard questions of therapy but are also tiny moments when therapeutic care and concern are being expressed.
-I encourage you to take in the warmth of your therapist, if nothing else practice listening without disagreeing.
+If you are working on your healing with a therapist, try using that relationship to practice accepting care.
+I hope you have experienced your therapist to be the kind of genuine, accurate person with whom it will be safe to practice accepting love.
+Those questions about how you are, how your week was, and so on, are not just the standard questions of therapy: they are also tiny moments when therapeutic care and concern are being expressed.
+If nothing else, practice listening to these statements of care without disagreeing.
+I encourage you to take in the warmth of your therapist.

 Article printed from GoodTherapy.org Therapy Blog: http://www.goodtherapy.org/blog